 Sunday, the boys and girls were segregated and assembled on the church steps for photo ops.
 Mom brought her little Kodak.
 When the bells rang we were marched in, boys first filling the front pews, then us girls.
-The boys, dressed in their little suits with a few only attired with a white shirt and tie were not the center of attention.
+The boys, dressed in little suits with a few only attired with a white shirt, tie and corduroy pants.
+They were not the center of attention.
 We girls in our first communion outfits were the big act.

 We stood, sat and kneeled through the Latin service until the altar boy rang the bells announcing the transubstantiation as Jesus Christ became the Eucharist host.
 We kneeled, back straight, with aching knees, waiting for Sister Mary Joseph to signal our pew to the altar.

-In addition to communion I loved to sing and loved Gloria in excelsis Deo, (Latin for "Glory to God in the highest") and Kyrie Eleison, (Greek for "Lord have mercy").
+In addition to communion I loved to sing and loved to hear, Gloria in excelsis Deo, (Latin for "Glory to God in the highest") and Kyrie Eleison, (Greek for "Lord have mercy").
 Even the Gregorian chant was beautiful to my ears.
-With an atypical contralto singing voice the nuns put me in the school choir as a semi star.
-In grade school with the sisters urging I decided to be a nun.
+With an atypical contralto singing voice, the nuns put me in the school choir as a semi star.
+In grade school, with the sisters urging, I decided to be a nun.
 Dad laughed saying I would become a penguin but Mom encouraged me and prayed it would happen.

-My school papers had J M J centered on the top for Jesus, Mary and Joseph, each page dedicated to the Holy Family.
+On my school papers, I initialed J M J, centered on the top, for Jesus, Mary and Joseph.
+Each of my school pages were dedicated to the Holy Family.
 In my little purse, I carried a Saint Teresa's holy picture as my role model.
 She died a virgin rather than be raped.
 I also wore a Saint Christopher's medal which ensured I would have a chance to make a last confession and save my soul before I died.
 In school we learned death was our fate.
-It was drilled into us it could happen any second which at the time appeared possibly imminent from nuclear attack, its probability reinforced with school air raid drills.
+It was drilled into us, it could happen any second, which at the time appeared possibly imminent from nuclear attack, its probability reinforced with school air raid drills.